bullmoose20/MK-Docs/docs/config/libraries.md

               - default: network
         ```

-        By default, when `collection_files` is missing Komet will look within the root Komet directory for a
+        By default, when `collection_files` is missing Kometa will look within the root Kometa directory for a
         collection file called `<MAPPING_NAME>.yml`.
-In this example, Komet will look for a file named
+In this example, Kometa will look for a file named
         `TV Shows.yml`.

         ```yaml